TessPalan/stock-research/README.md

 **Cleaning Our Dataset**

-The project was broken down over 5 Notebooks to reach our conclusion and results.
+The project is broken down over 5 Notebooks to reach our conclusion and results.
 	-Cleaning/Merging of Data: pulled from our data folder (.csv) -Picking Stocks: calculated by our weighted ranking system -Investment Distribution: calculated from the recommended stock     values by strength.